 It occurred to me that if I could identify the critical key elements of the structure that needed regular attention, then I could focus on servicing those things and possibly extend the life of the home.
 Theoretically, EVERY home could benefit from that.
 Now that really turned me on!
-I began to shift my attention away from durable construction and towards strategic maintenance.
+I began to shift my attention away from construction and towards strategic maintenance.

-During my early contracting years when I was building and remodeling single family houses, I experienced quite clearly that although most people loved their homes and had huge financial investments in them, they paradoxically didn’t take care of them properly.
-It occurred to me that if they took better care of their home they might love it even more.
+During my early contracting years when I was building and remodeling single family houses, it was clear that although most people loved their homes and had huge financial investments in them, they paradoxically didn’t take care of them properly.
+It occurred to me also that if they took better care of their home, they might love it even more.
 Not only that, the home would last longer, be more efficient to operate, be safer and in the process might also become more valuable.

 For the next year I studied up on preventive maintenance systems.
-I learned about airline industry and food industry maintenance service programs, and critical service strategies used to avoid catastrophic failures at NASA.
-I studied insurance claims data and identified the primary causes of failure in the residential structural environment.
-(Water and neglect.)
-I learned about the expected duty lives of appliances, heating systems, various roofing, plumbing, water heaters, paint and every other part of the building.
+Information was gathered about airline industry and food industry maintenance service programs.
+Then I looked at critical service strategies used to avoid catastrophic failures at NASA.
+I studied insurance claims data and identified the primary causes of failures in the home.
+They are water leaks and neglect.
+I read studies about the expected duty lives of appliances, heating systems, various roofing, plumbing, water heaters, paint and every other part of the building.

 About this time, one of my remodel customers asked me if I would come out on a regular basis and maintain their home for them.
 Right then the light went on.
 If one client wanted this kind of help, surely others would too.
 A business idea was incubated and shortly after Home Preservation Services was born.

 Home Preservation (now HPS Palo Alto Inc.) was formed in 1993 to provide homeowners with version 1.0 of services needed to properly care for their home.
 HPS slowly added clients and in 1997 one of them, Jonathon Axelrod and his friend Brad Husick proposed formalizing a business plan for major expansion.
-The resulting plan, which called for mass marketing the service did not prove feasible, but their big-picture vision was extremely helpful in refining the basic service offerings.
+The resulting plan, which called for mass marketing the service did not prove feasible.
+But their big-picture vision was extremely helpful in refining the basic service offerings.
 Brad’s mentorship and always-positive attitude was especially helpful and motivating when things got difficult.